Last Updated on December 13, 2022 by Ludiah

 - Reach out to small businesses who might need someone on a part-time basis (bonus points if they’re working in their own office).
 You can find these companies by searching through business directories or by asking friends & family members if they know anyone who could use an editor.

 Do not be afraid!
 The job market is tough right now, so it’s important that you don’t let this stop you from reaching your goal of being hired as a proofreader.
 The more you apply to jobs, the more your chances of getting hired?

 Can I be a proofreader without experience?
 Yes.
 All that’s required is a love of reading and writing and a desire to be the best person for the job.
-There are many ways to get experience (e.g., internships, courses, volunteering, etc.) some that require more time & money than others.
+There are many ways to get experience (e.g., internships, courses, volunteering, etc.) some of which require more time & money than others.
 However, don’t let this discourage you from reaching your goal!
-Anyone with the capabilities mentioned, can be a proofreader given the right motivation and desire!
+Anyone with the capabilities mentioned can be a proofreader given the right motivation and desire!